jamro/jsbattle/docs/getting_started.md

   npm install -g http-server
 ```

-Now you can download JsBattle project.
-Go to `/dist` directory and run http server there:
+Now you can download JsBattle project from [GitHub](https://github.com/jamro/jsbattle) and go to `/dist` directory and run http server there:

 ```bash
   cd ./dist